Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Probiotics alongside antifungal treatment

 Using probiotics alongside traditional antifungal medications, like azole drugs, can be helpful for women with frequent yeast infections.
 Studies show that adding Lactobacilli to antifungal treatment can lead to better results and fewer returning infections, compared to using antifungal medicine alone.
-However, since the studies vary in terms of strains, treatment lengths, and what they measure, we should be careful in interpreting the results.
+However, since the studies vary in strains, treatment durations, and what they measure, we should be careful when interpreting the results.
 For women with recurring yeast infections, a well-selected probiotic, taken under a doctor’s guidance, may help improve their body's ability to fight infections.

 Probiotics for prevention during antibiotic use